Berkmann18/kcd-scripts/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors][all-contributors] specification.
+This project follows the [all-contributors] specification.
 Contributions of any kind welcome!

 ## LICENSE